How to Deploy .NET Applications on Linux for Production — Complete Security-First DevOps Guide (2026)

 sudo mkdir -p /home/$USER/webapps/DemoApp/publish

-# Create the production automation folder
+# Create the single production binaries directory for CI/CD pipelines

 sudo mkdir -p /home/$USER/webapps/DemoApp.com